GStreamer/gstreamer/markdown/design/negotiation.md

 appropriate GstCaps for the data transfer.
 The CAPS query works recursively, elements should take their peers into consideration when constructing the possible caps.
-Because the result caps can be very large, the filter can be used to restrict the caps.
+Because the result caps can be very large, a filter can be used to restrict the caps.
 Only the caps that match the filter will be returned as the result caps.
 The order of the filter caps gives the order of preference of the caller and should be taken into account for the returned caps.